 2. Bland Food: Prevent The Recurrence Of Dog Diarrhea

 Once your dog is reintroduced to food, a bland diet will help prevent a recurrence of diarrhea.
 Starting with soup is a gentle way to smooth your dog’s transition back to his regular diet.
+You can find a soothing recipe here.

 These will help repopulate the intestine with healthy bacteria and there is a growing research base showing they boost the immune system in the digestive tract as well as the rest of the body.
 Probiotics help maintain the mucosal barrier and enhance cellular repair.